Provisional Design Patent: Everything You Need to Know

 - If you are able to get broad claims on your patent, you may not need to get a design patent.
 If narrow claims are granted, you may want to move forward with a design patent.

-- Filing a utility patent application give you a priority date much sooner.
+- Filing a utility patent application gives you a priority date much sooner.

 Waiting to file a design patent during the entire process shows that you know precisely how you want your invention to appear once it is manufactured.

 There is a difference in the terms of both utility patents and design patents.
+It's advisable to file for a design patent later in the process because, at that point, the inventors will know exactly how the manufactured item will look and be arranged.
 Design patents have a term of 14 years from the date it was issued.
 A utility patent has a term of 20 years from filing.
 By waiting to file a design patent later on in the production cycle, you may have the ability to extend your patent protection.

 Typically, those who actually create the invention complete patent applications.
 However, there are some instances in which another entity will file the patent on behalf of the inventor.
 If the inventor works for a company and has come up with an invention for the use of that business, the company would be entitled to file the patent.
 This can also happen if the inventor decides to transfer the invention to another person.
 That means that the inventor has transferred all ownership rights of the invention to the person or entity that has filed the patent.

 Once you are ready to file a provisional patent, you will need to complete either an electronic or paper application.
-You will be required to submit any additional information, such as illustrations of your invention that include dimensions, as well as follow additional USPTO rules.
+You will be required to submit any additional information, such as illustrations of your invention that include dimensions, as well as follow additional United States Patent and Trademark Office (USPTO) rules.

 The following are the description guidelines for a provisional application for a patent: